TheEconomist/covid-19-the-economist-global-excess-deaths-model/README.md

 ## Interpreting estimates
 Estimating excess deaths for every country every day since the pandemic began is a complex and difficult task.
 Rather than being overly confident in a single number, limited data means that we can often only give a very very wide range of plausible values.
 Focusing on central estimates in such cases would be misleading: unless ranges are very narrow, the 95% range should be reported when possible.
 Please see [our tracker page](https://www.economist.com/graphic-detail/coronavirus-excess-deaths-estimates) and [methodology](https://www.economist.com/graphic-detail/2021/05/13/how-we-estimated-the-true-death-toll-of-the-pandemic) for more information.

-## Omicron and new variants
+## New variants
 The Omicron variant, first detected in southern Africa in November 2021, appears to have characteristics that are different to earlier versions of sars-cov-2.
 Where this variant is now dominant, this change makes estimates uncertain beyond the ranges indicated.
-Should Omicron cause less severe disease, as some studies suggest, estimates for recent dates may be revised downwards once more data become available.
-Estimates are updated every day, incorporating total mortality data when available.
-As more data on Omicron is incorporated by the models via new training runs, predictions will also improve.
+Other new variants may do the same.
+As more data is incorporated from places where new variants are dominant, predictions improve.

 ## Acknowledgements